rcl-ssl/docs/containers/aci.md

 A volume mount, ``nginx-config`` is used to store the NGINX configuration file.
 Another volume mount ``rcl-certs`` shared with NGINX and RCL SSL DNS AutoRenew is used to store the SSL/TLS certificate files.
 These volume mounts use the Azure Storage Account.
 Add the ``storageAccountName`` and ``storageAccountKey``.

 The container group uses a FQDN with a dns label ``myaci``.
 Since the public IP of the container group is not static, a FQDN will be used to map a custom domain.
-A CNAME record should be created to map your domain name to the FQDN of the container group.
+A CNAME record should be created to map your custom domain name to the FQDN of the container group.
 In this case , ``myaci.example.com`` uses a CNAME DNS record to map to ``myaci.westus.azurecontainer.io``.
 You can use your own ``dnsNameLablel``.

 The container group listens on port 443 to public SSL/TLS requests.